open-energy-transition/open-tyndp/doc/innovation_roadmap.rst

            - Antares*
            - Promed (internal)*
            - APG Tool (internal)*
-       asterix (*) marks tools used only for Cost Benefit Analysis
+       Asterix (*) marks tools used only for Cost Benefit Analysis

-     - **Current Implementation Scope**

-       While PyPSA-Eur theoretically has the capability to cover all components of the TYNDP toolchain (including calculating capacity factors, heat demand time series, and total annual demands), the current Open-TYNDP implementation for Scenario Building focuses on:
+     - The current Open-TYNDP implementation for Scenario Building focuses on:
            - Replicating the functionalities of PLEXOS as the core market simulation tool
            - Providing automated workflow for input data processing via Snakemake
            - Implementing visualization of the results

        We use existing outputs from Supply Tool and DFT as inputs, rather than replacing these tools in the Open-TYNDP.

-       **Potential for Full Integration**
+     - PyPSA-Eur has the capability to cover all components of the TYNDP toolchain (including calculating capacity factors, heat demand time series, and total annual demands).

        Supply Tool and DFT could be replaced within the Open-TYNDP framework, but this would require: